naddison36/sol2uml/examples/storage/README.md

 Like the previous example, multiple array items are packed into a slot.
 By default, sol2uml will just display the first two and last two slots in an array.
 In this case, the values for slots 4 and 5 are not fetched.

 The `-a, array <number>` option can be used to override this default of two slots being displayed at the start and end of arrays.
-Just be careful not to set it too high as the node provider may have restrictions on the amount of slot values you can fetch.
+Just be careful not to set it too high as the node provider may have restrictions on the number of slot values you can fetch.

 The `tokens` array of addresses uses one slot per array item as the address type (20 bytes) is greater than 16 bytes.